-There was no winner of the main Jackpot but there was a winner of the Consolation Jackpot.
-Prize Fund for the main Jackpot next week is €19,000.
-The Consolation Jackpot will be €400.
+There was no winner of the main Jackpot or the Consolation Jackpot.
+Prize Fund for the main Jackpot next Tuesday is €20,000.
+The Consolation Jackpot will be €550.

 It could be you!
 Why not buy a ticket and you know that by buying a ticket you are supporting our work here in the parish.